You can enable IPv6 support for hosted apps on TAS for VMs. This article walks you through the steps.

 Set up an external load balancer for your TAS for VMs deployment.
 For more information, see Using Your Own Load Balancer.

 Configure DNS to resolve app domains to an IPv6 address on your external load balancer.

 Note: Your IPv4 interface for the system domain and IPv6 interface for app domain can be configured on the same or different load balancers.

-Configure the external load balancer to route requests for an IPv6 address to an IPv4 address:
+Configure the external load balancer to route requests for an IPv6 address directly to the IPv4 addresses of the Gorouters.